Current Proposal

 When will these changes take effect?

-After the Board decision, transportation and student databases will be updated with the new attendance areas.
-Families will be notified if their attendance area has been changed.
+Students' registrations will automatically move to their newly-assigned school of residence, if applicable.
 Once the systems are updated (possibly after late spring), you can confirm your school of residence on the "Find My Home School" app.

 -